harsman/dyalog-mode/README.md

              '("melpa" . "http://melpa.org/packages/") t)
 ```

-Restart Emacs, and update the package cache, by running:
+Restart Emacs and update the package cache by running:

 `M-x package-refresh-contents RET`

-You can now install Dyalog mode, by running `M-x package-install`, as above.
+You can now install Dyalog mode by running `M-x package-install`, as above.

 #### Installing in older versions of Emacs ####